 - Bonus value when you redeem your rewards for AAA Rewards Cards: Each AAA Dollar you earn is worth 1 cent with most redemption options.
 But if you redeem your rewards for a AAA Rewards Card, you’ll get up to 40% more value, increasing your effective rewards rate.

 - Limited availability: While the card doesn’t charge an annual fee, you’re required to be a AAA member to apply.
 The annual cost of membership can vary based on where you live and the membership tier you choose.
-Even if you are a member, not all AAA clubs offer the card, including clubs in Northern California, Nevada, and Utah.
+Even if you are a member, not all AAA clubs offer the card.

 - Low base rewards rate: You can earn as much as 3% back on select categories, but you may end up earning just 1% cash back on most of your purchases with the card.
 Several cash-back credit cards offer 1.5% or higher on every purchase you make.